fbpx

 1. Clarity of Expression

 Simple sentences excel at conveying a single, clear idea.
 Their straightforward structure allows writers and speakers to express thoughts without ambiguity.
-This clarity is particularly valuable when presenting important information or key points that need to stand out.
+This clarity is especially helpful when you need to share important information or main points that you want people to remember.

 1. Emphasis and Impact